Mac Mini: Intel unibody (2010–2018)

-Space Gray (2018)

 In October 2018, Apple announced a "space gray"-colored Mac Mini with Intel Coffee Lake series CPUs, the T2 series chip for internal security, Bluetooth 5, four Thunderbolt 3 ports with USB 3.1 gen 2 support, two USB 3.0 Type-A ports, and HDMI 2.0.
 PCIe-based flash storage is standard with no option to fit a hard drive.
 The baseline storage was changed to 128 GB with a maximum of 2 TB.
 RAM was increased to a baseline of 8 GB and a maximum of 64 GB of SO-DIMM DDR4.
 The chassis is a carryover from Mac Minis released between 2010 and 2014, and has the same dimensions, but its color was changed from silver to "space gray", similar to the iMac Pro.

 The 2018 Mac Mini removes legacy I/O such as the SD card reader, SATA drive bay, IR receiver, optical S/PDIF (TOSLINK) audio out, and audio in. macOS Catalina added support for Dolby Atmos, Dolby Vision, and HDR10.
 Memory can again be replaced.
 According to Apple, memory is not officially user-replaceable, and requires service by an Apple Store or Apple Authorized Service Provider.
 The CPU and flash storage are soldered to the logic board and cannot be replaced.

 In March 2020, Apple doubled the default storage in both base models.
 Apple discontinued the Core i3 model following the release of the M1 Mac Mini in November 2020, but continued to sell the Core i5/i7 models until January 2023.